King Country Rugby Football Union: History

 This was the second attempt to establish a Rugby Union in the middle of the North Island, as in 1920 the Rangatiki, Taihape, Ruapehu sub-unions (all affiliated to the Wanganui Rugby Union), and the King Country Union (affiliated to South Auckland) had applied for affiliation as the Main Trunk Union.
 However, this was declined after the Wanganui Rugby Union objected to the loss of their country players.

 In those early years King Country representative games were held in Te Kūiti, Taumarunui and Raetihi or Ohakune. Ōtorohanga was first used for a representative game in 1939 with representative games also being hosted in Tokaanu (1966) and Tūrangi (1967).

 In later years King Country played home games at Piopio, Maihiihi, and Waitomo.

 King Country played in light blue and green until 1949 when it switched to maroon and gold hoops.
 In 1980, a maroon jersey with gold collar and cuffs was adopted.
 The current strip has been used since 1994.

-King Country has made 22 challenges for the Ranfurly Shield over the years without success but having come close at times, going down to Taranaki in a hard fought game 11–15 in 1958.
+King Country has made many challenges for the Ranfurly Shield over the years without success but having come close at times.
+In 1958 they went down 11-15 to Taranaki in a hard fought game.
 In 1969 they came even closer when good mates Colin Meads and Kel Tremain were the respective captains, King Country storming back from 6–19 at half time in a torrid second half before going down 16–19.

-A well known and amusing challenge in 1988 against Auckland at Rugby Park in Te Kūiti when “Boris the Boar” mysteriously got onto the field and camped in the Auckland 22 for much of the second half.
+A well-known challenge took place in 1988 against Auckland at Rugby Park in Te Kūiti when “Boris the Boar” mysteriously got onto the field and camped in the Auckland 22 for much of the second half.

 With the 2020 Heartland Championship cancelled due to Covid-19, the Rams played three First-Class Fixtures against some of their traditional Heartland Rivals.
 King Country lost their first match against Wairarapa-Bush in the inaugural Meads-Lochore Scroll Fixture (18–22).
 They won their second fixture versus East Coast (34–22) and in their final game they became holders of the Sir Colin Meads Memorial log beating Whanganui 16–11 in Taumarunui.
 This game was also Carl Carmichaels 100th first-class game.